geodesystems/ramadda/README.md

 src/org/ramadda/plugins
 src/org/ramadda/geodata

-Some old Infocetera Java code for applets (e.g., chat, gantt chart, graph) is in: src/com/infocetera/

 lib:
 Contains all of the jars RAMADDA depends on.

 bin:
-Contains a copy of the IDV's document generation package.
+Contains a copy of the RAMADDA's document generation package.

-apps:
-Contains the start of an Android RAMADDA client.

 dist:
 This directory is  created during the build process.
 All build products